By: Bill Webster, email@example.com, Blogger at Suitless Inc

 So, you might be thinking: do I need to hire someone besides my accountant to do this?
 Not necessarily.

-An FP&A analyst needs a good understanding of the company’s bookkeeping, journal entries and general ledger.
+An FP&A analyst needs a good understanding of the company’s bookkeeping, journal entries and general ledger, regardless of whether following GAAP or IFRS.
 Unlike accountants who are in charge of record keeping, an FP&A analyst is charged with examining, analyzing, and evaluating the company’s financial activities.
 This means helping the business owner map out the company’s financial future, i.e. making sure they have runway.
 Accounting will work hand in hand with the FP&A analyst.
 And you can outsource the work to someone who can assist, instead of hiring a full-time employee or paying your accountant’s rates for the task.

 FP&A analysts are good problem solvers.
 They are able to decipher the various puzzle pieces that constitute a company’s finances.
 They envision putting the pieces together to formulate a variety of possible growth scenarios.